 Sit back and admire your MacGyver handy work and watch the coffee start to drip through your AeroPress filter.

-Once all of the water has slowly dripped through (after 1 or 2 hours) drink straight over ice or add in a little milk or cream to taste.
+Once all of the water has slowly dripped through (after 1 or 2 hours or more), drink straight over ice or add in a little milk or cream to taste.

-See there is more than one way to use your AeroPress in fact there are 3 or 4 (watch out for other methods in the upcoming months).
-Following my above steps you should have no problem making cold brew AeroPress drip coffee however, if you do have problems you can either leave me a comment below or you can ask a direct question in my Coffee Q&A page regarding this brewing methods or anything else coffee related.
-And before I forget a quick shout out to my wife for patiently posing for the images whilst I took the photos.
+See there is more than one way to use your AeroPress.
+Following my above steps, you should have no problem making cold drip AeroPress coffee.
+However, if you do have problems you can leave a comment below, or you can ask a direct question over on our Facebook page.